exposit/katamoiran/_posts/2017-04-25-pythia-screenshots.md

 <i>this is the only Mac screen capture</i>
 </center>

 This is the title screen, showing the games I've got in my saves right now.
-I tend to break up session logs pretty frequently, around 800 to 1000 blocks.
+I tend to break up session logs pretty frequently, around 800 to 1000 blocks (for comparison, my *6 Hours to Midnight* AP has 350 blocks, while Noir Nights has around 1000).

 More than that gets unwieldy when scrolling or reviewing prior events -- it's much easier to pull up one of the automatically generated markdown or html logs if I need a recap later.

-Twenty-two active campaigns might seem like a lot, but I've actually retired quite a few (Kyneros is one of them, for now) since I started.
+Eleven active campaigns might seem like a lot, but I've actually retired quite a few (Kyneros is one of them, for now) since I started.
 It's trivial to explore whatever idea strikes your fancy.

 The automatic backups also make it easy to feel comfortable deleting games that aren't active -- after copying the backup to somewhere else, of course.